 BLUE: If a broadband block is blue, a download/upload speed of less than 25/3 was materially and meaningfully available within that broadband block.
 Also, a blue broadband block will represent blocks without materially or meaningfully available service.
 This is a TSA with a Tier 1 designation.

 BLUE-GREEN: If a broadband block is blue-green, a download speed of greater than or equal to 25 mbps but less than 50 mbps was materially and meaningfully available within that broadband block.
 This is a TSA with a Tier 2 designation.

 LIGHT GREEN: If a broadband block is light green, a download speed of greater than or equal to 50 mbps but less than 80 mbps was materially and meaningfully available within that broadband block.
 This is a TSA with a Tier 3 designation.

 TRANSPARENT/WHITE: If a broadband block is transparent/white, a download speed greater than or equal to 80 mbps was materially and meaningfully available within that broadband block.
 These broadband blocks are non-TSAs, and are ineligible to receive State incentives.

 Version/Stage in Process: This Map represents the official publication of version 4 (“V4”) of the Broadband Availability Map.
 Through this official publication, the Office triggered a window for formal challenges pursuant to Iowa Administrative Code rules 20.4(1)-(3) and 20.5.
-The challenge window is now closed.
+The challenge window is now closed and appeal decisions were issued by the Office on September 14, 2021.
 Appeals received by the Office and appeal decisions are posted here.